joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/03/03/opinion/trump-republican-party.html?searchResultPosition=5

 **‘The East Is Rising’: Xi Maps Out China’s Post-Covid Ascent**\
-`But as Beijing rolls out a long-term plan, its top leader has also warned that “the United States is the biggest threat.’”`\
+`But as Beijing rolls out a long-term plan, its top leader has also warned that “the United States is the biggest threat.”`\
 https://nytimes.com/2021/03/03/world/asia/xi-china-congress.html?searchResultPosition=6

 **5 Minutes That Will Make You Love Tenors**\